 - Replace the summer shoes with two pairs of winter shoes each.

-- The rest of the shoes (less often worn), should stay in wardrobes and return there after each wearing.
+- The rest of the shoes (less often worn) should stay in the wardrobes and return there after each wearing.

 - Hang up all jackets and coats (except those worn daily) in the bedroom wardrobe.